When Clients Accept Your Rate Increase but Send You Less Work – How to Raise Your Prices Without Missing Out on Projects

 It’s important to start charging higher rates to new clients as soon as possible so you can ensure your overall earnings don’t suffer when you raise your prices with existing clients.

 I hope you find these tips helpful the next time you decide to increase your rates.
-If you think it might be time for you to raise your prices but you aren’t really sure how to go about it, Charge with Confidence might be a good fit for you.
+If you think it might be time for you to raise your prices but you aren’t really sure how to go about it, my One Client, One Rate Increase package might be a good fit for you.